gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 Anything that degrades the quality of the data might be considered harmful.
 Sometimes data corruption is unavoidable.
 A heart rate monitor may be worn incorrectly or have a power failure.
 The clocks used to record separate but related data might not be synchronized.

 It may be difficult to even know a problem exists if we do not record certain types of information.
-In 2016, I read [The Vanishing of Canada’s First Nations Women by Foreign Policy](https://foreignpolicy.com/2016/07/06/the-vanishing-of-canadas-first-nations-women-harper-trudeau-violence-highway-of-tears-indigenous/).
+In 2016, I read [The Vanishing of Canada’s First Nations Women](https://foreignpolicy.com/2016/07/06/the-vanishing-of-canadas-first-nations-women-harper-trudeau-violence-highway-of-tears-indigenous/).
 This article highlighted the problem of lack of data, *"Pearce enrolled in a doctoral program in law to research missing and murdered women but soon found that “there was nothing available to the public in terms of data” because police had never published national statistics."*

 Then, from the [Urban Indian Health Initiative report from 2018](http://www.uihi.org/wp-content/uploads/2018/11/Missing-and-Murdered-Indigenous-Women-and-Girls-Report.pdf), *"As demonstrated by the findings of this study, reasons for the lack of quality data include under reporting, racial misclassification, poor relationships between law enforcement and American Indian and Alaska Native communities, poor record-keeping protocols, institutional racism in the media, and a lack of substantive relationships between journalists and American Indian and Alaska Native communities"*.